rednafi/rednafi.com/content/go/anemic_stack_traces.md

 How would you make the error message prettier without losing context?
 Also, how would you attach file names and line numbers to make debugging easier?

+The debugging part isn't an issue in languages that support stack traces, this is usually taken care of automatically.
+Now, whether that's a good thing or a bad thing is a discussion for another day.

 We can define a custom error struct to represent a generic error in the package that houses `copyFile`.